stevennt/myai.abn.khoj/documentation/docs/clients/desktop.md

 # Desktop

-> Query your Second Brain from your machine
+> Query your ABN Copilot from your machine

 Use the Desktop app to chat and search with Khoj.
 You can also sync any relevant files with Khoj using the app.